MtnDewIt/Shader-Debug-Files/README.md

 Out of the 25 that do compile, 4 of them exhibit differences between the shader data generated and the data that exists in MS23 / ElDewrito.

-One of the shaders will not compile by default, as this shader's functionality is unknown, and thus no shader source exists for it by default.
+One of the shaders will not compile by default, as this shader is specific to Halo Online, and thus no shader source exists for it by default.
 #

 ## chud_cortana_camera